bentoml/BentoML/docs/source/get-started/cloud-deployment.rst

 --------------------

 1. Visit the `BentoML website <https://www.bentoml.com/>`_ to sign up.
 2. After your BentoCloud account is approved, install BentoML by running ``pip install bentoml``.
-See :doc:`/get-started/installation` for details.
 3. Log in to BentoCloud with the ``bentoml cloud login`` command.
 Follow the on-screen instructions to create a new API token.

    .. code-block:: bash